sathish-cs/terraform_gitlabci/README.md

 - dev -  It deploy dev resources with its own Terraform state file.
 - prod - It deploy Prod environment resources with its own Terraform state file

+---

+Note: The modules in this repository is to explain a simple approach to provisioning infrastructure with multi env setup.
+For production-grade environments, this setup should be enhanced to support scalability, high availability & other best practices.